zonko16/Custom-Pages-for-HASwitchplate/README.md

 **Important:** If you're not using two temperature sensors or you don't want you use two, flash your Nextion Panel with [HASwitchPlate_2.4.tft](https://github.com/zonko16/Custom-Pages-for-HASwitchplate/blob/master/Nextion%20HMI/HASwitchPlate_2.4.tft).
 If you want to use two sensors use [HASwitchPlate_ChangeTemperature.tft](https://github.com/zonko16/Custom-Pages-for-HASwitchplate/blob/master/Nextion%20HMI/HASwitchPlate_2.4_ChangeTemperature.tft).
 For Now it will use Page 3 and Page 4 to have two sensors in the "same place".
 This is just a workaround for now and will be changed in the future to only use one page.

-If you have a temperature and humidity sensor inside, you can have the temperature change from Out to In by clicking on the actual temperature.
+If you have a temperature and humidity sensor in your house, you can have the temperature change from Out to In by clicking on the actual temperature.
 To set this up you have to replace ```sensor.your_indoor_temp``` and ```sensor.your_indoor_humidity```with your own entities.
 Additionally uncomment these lines in the ```hasp_plate01_p0_pages.yaml```:
 ```